genworks/gendl/README.md

 useful for decomposing complexity.

 A graphical web-based interface, *tasty*, is available for interacting with your system as it is developed.
+(Update: a replacement for *tasty* called *geysr* is coming Real Soon Now).

 The web-based GUI framework used to make tasty (GWL) is also available for creating your own custom web-based user interfaces.